 Meaning and Existential Crisis

 When things are going well, people may not bother with meaning in their lives.
-But when things are falling apart, when the world no longer behaves the way we expected, and when our understanding and expertise are no longer sufficient for the emerging chaos, we experience an existential crisis.
+But when things are falling apart, when the world no longer behaves the way we expect, and when our understanding and expertise are no longer sufficient for the emerging chaos, we experience an existential crisis.
 “The thin veneer of perceptual sufficiency cracks, however, when something fundamental goes wrong.
 The dreadful inadequacy of our senses reveals itself.
 Everything we hold dear crumbles to dust.
-We freeze.”
-(Peterson, 2018, p.
+We freeze” (Peterson, 2018, p.
 267).
 This crisis may be triggered by a tragic accident, getting fired from one’s job, or seeing one’s marriage on the rocks.

-To avoid facing our existential crisis only makes things worse—the monster lurking beneath may grow bigger and bigger.
+Avoiding our existential crisis only makes things worse—the monster lurking beneath may grow bigger and bigger.
 “Why avoid, when avoidance necessarily and inevitably poisons the future?”
 (Peterson, 2018, p.
 275).
 That’s why you need to confront the painful reality and your own inadequacy.
 The sooner the better.
 You need to have the courage to peer into the darkness, accept life’s suffering, and specify the problem so that it can be resolved.

 Focus On What Really Matters and Make it Simple